Towards Human-AI Complementarity with Prediction Sets: Conclusions

 We use the first half of the samples in the training set to train a multinomial logistic regression model $f(x)$.
 This model is used by the greedy algorithm, brute force search and conformal prediction.
 It achieves a different average test accuracy $P(Y' = Y)$, depending on the difficulty of the classification task.
 We use the second half of the samples in the training set to train another multinomial logistic regression model $\hat{f}(x)$.
 However, during the training of this model, we modify the value $a$ of one of the (informative) features of each training sample to $(1-\gamma) a + \gamma \epsilon$, where $\epsilon \sim \Ncal(0,1)$ and $\gamma \in [0,1]$ controls the average accuracy of the resulting model.
 Then, we use the (estimated) confusion matrix $\Cb(\gamma)$ of the predictions made by $\hat{f}(x)$ to model (the predictions made by) the simulated expert by means of a mixture of MNLs, \ie, $P_{\Scal}(\hat Y = y \given X=x, Y=y) = \frac{C_{yy}(\gamma)}{\sum_{y' \in \Scal} C_{y'y}(\gamma)}$.

 Further, we use the calibration set to calibrate the (softmax) outputs of the logistic regression model $f$ using top-$k$-label calibration~\cite{gupta2021top} with $k=5$.
 We also use it to estimate the confusion matrices $\Cb(\gamma)$ that parameterize the mixture of MNLs used to model (the predictions made by) the simulated human expert, and calculate the quantile $\hat{q}_{\alpha}$ used by conformal prediction.
 Finally, we use the test set to evaluate the average accuracy achieved by the simulated expert using prediction sets constructed with our greedy algorithm, brute force search and conformal prediction.
 Here, note that our greedy algorithm and brute force search have access to the true mixtures of MNLs used to model the simulated human expert.
-In our experiments, we implement conformal prediction using two popular non-conformity scores:
+In our experiments, we implement conformal prediction using several non-conformity scores:

-For each non-conformity score and classification task, we report the results for the $\alpha$ value under which the expert achieves the highest average test accuracy and, to avoid empty sets, we always include the label value with the lowest non-conformity score in the prediction sets.
-Finally, we repeat each experiment ten times and, each time, we sample different training, calibration, and test sets.
+where $o(x, y) = |\{y' : f_{y'}(x) \leq f_{y}(x)\}|$ denotes the ranking of label $y$ according to $f_y(x)$ and we decided to omit the randomization for \textsc{Aps}, \textsc{Raps} and \textsc{Saps} as it is only required to achieve exact $1 - \alpha$ coverage and it did not have an influence on the empirical average accuracy achieved by the simulated human experts in our experiments.
+For \textsc{Raps} and \textsc{Saps}, we run the procedure outlined in Appendix E in Angelopoulous et al.~\cite{angelopoulos2021uncertainty} to optimize the additional hyperparameters, $k_{regs}$ and $\lambda_{raps}$, for \textsc{Raps}, and $\lambda_{saps}$ for \textsc{Saps}, using the validation set.
+Further, for each non-conformity score and classification task, we report the results for the $\alpha$ value under which the expert achieves the highest average test accuracy and, to avoid empty sets, we always include the label value with the lowest non-conformity score in the prediction sets.
+In this context, note that, in practice, one would need to select $\alpha$ using a held-out dataset, however, our evaluation aims to show how our greedy algorithm improves over conformal prediction for \textit{any} value of $\alpha$.
+Finally, we repeat each experiment ten times and, each time, we sample different training, calibration, validation and test sets.